Photo by @enemypixels

-As a stand-up comic, Freddie has performed all over the world — from Singapore to London, Boston, and New York.
-They've opened for comedians like Mary Beth Barone and Ronny Chieng, regularly perform at venues like The Bell House, Club Cumming, and Union Hall, and have been featured in national and international festivals, including the New York Comedy Festival in 2021, 2022, and 2023.
-They co-host “The Simps 2” at Union Hall and “America’s Next Top Bottoms” at Club Cumming.
+As a stand-up comic, Freddie has performed all over the world — from Singapore to Austin, London, Boston, and New York.
+They’ve opened for comedians like Mary Beth Barone and Ronny Chieng, regularly perform at venues like The Bell House, Club Cumming, and Union Hall, and have been featured in national and international festivals, including the 2026 SXSW Comedy Festival and the New York Comedy Festival each year from 2021-2025.

 None of these moments, however, compare to Freddie’s proudest: founding Facebook.